 If you haven’t set up Google Analytics (GA) on your website, then you should send yourself straight to website jail.
 Do not pass go.
 Do not collect 200 dollars.
 You’re in the naughty corner on the internet where you belong.
 It is crucial to have Google Analytics set up because this is the best software to understand what successful content really looks like.
 If you need to set it up there’s easy instructions available here.

 Google Analytics is an advanced and free web analytics tool offered by Google to help you understand the data behind the website traffic that comes to your site.
 For most businesses, your website serves as the hub of all your online visitors.
 If you are creating content for marketing purposes, including search ads or social media ads, your users are likely to head to your website somewhere along their user journey.
-Because of this, you can track it to understand the effectiveness of all campaigns you are running.
+Because of this, you can track it to understand the effectiveness of all the campaigns you are running.

 It pretty much lets you know a whole lotta information about anything website related.
 The inner nerd in me fangirls so hard over it, because it shows detailed data and statistics about anything you could want to know.
 We’ve broken down in bullet points some of the features that will help you understand the success of your own content.
 It’ll show you;